Methodology

 Three series are published from the same underlying computation:

-- Erosion Index — a level index anchored at January 2000 = 100.
-The cumulative measure of how much purchasing power has been lost.
+- The Fixed Basket Index — a level index anchored at January 2000 = 100.
+The cumulative measure of how much the cost of a fixed basket has risen since the base period.

-- Decay Index — the annualized rate of change of the Erosion Index, in percent per year.
+- Annual rate — the annualized rate of change of the index, in percent per year.
+The headline cites the long-run annualized rate (geometric mean across the full window); a trailing 12-month rate is also published.
 CPI-comparable surface.

 Factual side-by-side of methodology choices.
 No editorial comparison — readers evaluate trade-offs themselves.